shopinvader/shopinvader-js-cart/README.md

 cart.registerObjserver(observer);
 cart.addTransaction(new Transaction(productId, quantity));
 cartData = cart.getData();
-// cartData.buffered indicates that transactions are pending synchronization
+// cartData.hasPendingTransactions indicates that transactions are pending synchronization
 // cartData.syncError indicates that there was an error syncing the cart with the ERP
 ```